Mosvik Municipality: Geography

 The municipality was located south of the Skarnsundet strait with the main Trondheimsfjord to the east and the Verrasundet strait to the west.
 Leksvik Municipality was located to the southwest, Verran Municipality was located to the north, and Inderøy Municipality was located to the east (across the strait).
 The lake Meltingvatnet lies along the municipal border with Leksvik.
 The highest point in the municipality is the 502.45 m tall mountain Storknuken.

 Government

 While it existed, Mosvik Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Frostating Court of Appeal.
+Mosvik's waste management was after 1988 carried out by the intermunicipal Innherred Renovasjon.

 Municipal council

 The municipal council (Kommunestyre) of Mosvik Municipality was made up of representatives that were elected to four year terms.
 The tables below show the historical composition of the council by political party.